Attractor-driven matter: Some examples of attractor-driven matter with fixed internal state-space attractor

-The probability distribution of run durations in our strange-attractor-driven active particle model can be fixed by the underlying strange attractor or allowed to freely evolve, e.g.~by (i) evolving the parameters $\sigma,r,b$ of the driving Lorenz system at each trigger event, in a manner governed by the state-space trajectory at each such event, or (ii) leaving the driving attractor fixed but changing the process of triggering the particle's direction change by evolving the cutting plane $P$ in Fig.~\ref{Fig: schemaic} in a manner that is deterministically driven by the state-space trajectory at each trigger event.

-Our simple formalism employed with different strange attractors can generate a wide variety of active particle motion in one-dimension.
-For example, one can use this formalism to generate conventional active particle motion such as ABP-like motion and AOUP-like motion, as well as different kinds of active particles with anomalous distributions of run durations (see Appendix~\ref{app: 1D active particles}).
+Our simple formalism employed with different kinds of attractors in the internal state-space of the particle can generate a wide variety of motions including motion reminiscent of conventional active particles.
+For example, one can use this formalism to generate ABP-like motion as well as different kinds of active particle motion with anomalous distributions of run durations (see Appendix~\ref{app: 1D active particles}).